olsen842/sales-forecasting/README.md

 | Feedforward NN | 78,350 | 127,129 | −41% |
 | **LSTM (final)** | **59,859** | **94,944** | **−55% MAE** |

+> **Note on baseline numbers:** Part 1 and Part 2 baselines differ slightly because the LSTM uses 7-day input sequences, meaning the first 7 test days are excluded from evaluation.
+All models in Part 2 are evaluated on the same trimmed window so the comparison is fair.
+Part 1 used the full test period including the volatile New Year's week, which inflates baseline error.

 ---

 ## Part 3 — Forecast Dashboard